When to Consider Hospice Care

 What financial assistance is available for hospice care?

-Financial assistance is provided by Medicare, and by Medicaid as well as by most private insurance providers.
+Financial assistance is provided by Medicare and Medicaid as well as by most private insurance providers.
 The Medicare Hospice Benefit covers the full scope of medical and support services including support for the family with a variety of services.
 Family Comfort Hospice will assist you in obtaining financial assistance that is available to you.